axibase/atsd/portals/selecting-series.md

 ## Merging Series

-Joining multiple series with different tags into one series is useful when some of the tags can be ignored.
+Joining multiple series with different tags into one series is useful when certain tags can be ignored.
 <!-- markdownlint-disable MD107 -->

 ```txt